yrelof/quake2-rerelease-dll-FasterQuake2/README.md

   - ff_grapple_diameter, default value is 4
   - ff_grapple_sound_volume_main, default value is 0.3
   - ff_grapple_sound_volume_secondary, default value is 0.7

+- You have more air control.
+To turn a corner, you have to strafe and release the forward key.
+Variable: sv_airaccelerate, default value is 10, original game value was 0

 - The mod has an auto-save every 30 seconds on different slots.
 Every game should have this feature.
 Variables: